Planning a trip to Spain? Here’s my guide to the 25 most famous landmarks in Spain.

 Completed in 1751, the Royal Palace Madrid is Europe’s third largest palace, after Versailles and Schonbrunn.
 The Bourbon dynasty built the palace in an Italianate Baroque style.
 It served as the supersized royal residence until 1931.
 Of its 2800 rooms, only 50 are open to visitors.

-The highlights of the Royal Palace are the opulent Throne Room, the Gala Dining Room (seating thousands), the Royal Armory, the apartments of Carlos II, and the Gasparini Room.
+The highlights of this landmark palace in Spain are the opulent Throne Room, the Gala Dining Room (seating thousands), the Royal Armory, the apartments of Carlos II, and the Gasparini Room.
 Each room reflects a different historic period and decorative style.

 8. Plaza Mayor, Madrid